r7kamura/jsonism/README.md

 # Resource can respond to .delete method if a link with rel=delete is defined in schema
 # DELETE /apps/1
 client.info_app.body[0].body.delete

+# Resource can also respond to .update method in the same rule
+# PATCH /apps/1
+resource = client.info_app.body[0]
+resource.name = "charlie"
+resource.update
 ```

 ## Errors